Overview Of Oral Health; Plus, What's The Best Dental Chew?

 Bottom product has:

-Cleaner grains (such as quinoa and oatmeal) which are less likely to contribute to inflammatory conditions
+• Cleaner grains (such as oatmeal) which is less likely to contribute to inflammatory conditions

-The bottom product I trust and have given my dog for many years, though the ingredients have now changed and I no longer buy it.
-Sad face!!
+The bottom product I trust and have given my dog for many years!

-This to me looks to be the exact same ingredients in low quality kibble.
-Which is said to be cleaning your cat's teeth in the first place, right?
+This to me looks like the exact same ingredients in low-quality kibble.
+Which is said to be cleaning your cat's teeth in the first place, right? *That's a myth!

-.....You get the picture.
-I also saw these cat dental treats and almost threw up... see if you can spot the red flags on the label.
+...You get the picture.
+I also saw these cat dental treats... see if you can spot the red flags on the label.
 Hint: it's not hard to miss!

 Read more about carbohydrates and how it affects dental health in cats here.

-One of the best ways to combat tarter build-up, and the development of dental disease a healthy diet.
+The best ways to combat tarter build-up, and the development of dental disease a healthy diet, and regular brushing!
+I personally love the Oral Care Kit with organic dental gel listed here.

 Options are raw meaty bones, or recreational marrow bones.